sdurand63/safe_security-system-arduino/README.md

 Authentification biométrique simulée par empreinte digitale

 ## English description
-This project implements a multi-level authentication security system for a safe, developed on Arduino using Tinkercad.
+This project, created at the beginning of the first year of the CPI program at CESI, implements a multi-level authentication security system for a safe, developed on Arduino using Tinkercad.
 The system features a card reader based on voltage detection and combines up to 4 different authentication methods to create 4 distinct security levels.

 **System Operation** :
 1. Card Detection: User swipes a card, system reads the voltage via analog pin A0